Chris Platts

 Research

-Christopher Platts is a historian of medieval and early modern European art with a focus on Italian painting and manuscript illumination, ca. 1250-1500.
-He is currently preparing a book on the Venetian Gothic painter Paolo Veneziano (active 1310-1358) as well as studies on Ambrogio and Pietro Lorenzetti, Andrea Mantegna, Hieronymous Bosch, and Attavante.
-He is interested in the style, iconography, patronage, design, function, and original audiences of artworks, especially Venetian and Tuscan panel paintings of the Gothic and Renaissance periods.
-He trained at Harvard College, the Courtauld Institute of Art in London, and Yale, and has held residential fellowships at the Fondazione Roberto Longhi in Florence, Italy, and at the University of Heidelberg.
+Christopher Platts studies medieval and Renaissance European art, focusing on Italian painting and manuscript illumination, ca. 1250-1600.
+He is currently preparing a book on the Venetian Gothic painter Paolo Veneziano (active 1310-1358) as well as studies on Ambrogio and Pietro Lorenzetti, Andrea Mantegna, and Attavante.
+He is interested in the style, iconography, patronage, design, and reception of artworks.
+He trained at Harvard, the Courtauld Institute in London, and Yale, and has held residential fellowships at the Fondazione Roberto Longhi in Florence, Italy, and at the University of Heidelberg.

 Curatorial Experience

-Chris is also active as a curator, having conceived and co-organized exhibitions on medieval, early modern, and contemporary art at the Getty Museum (“Renaissance Splendors from the Northern Italian Courts," summer 2015), Yale University Law Library (“Representing the Law in the Most Serene Republic: Images of Authority from Renaissance Venice,” winter 2016-17), University of Connecticut (“The Fabulous Lives of Morton, Nellie, and Maisie Plant: Art and Leisure in Gilded-Age Groton,” spring 2019), Vassar's Frances Lehman Loeb Art Center ("The Great Wonder: Violet Oakley and the Gothic Revival at Vassar," spring 2021), and the University of Cincinnati.
+Chris is active as a curator, having conceived and co-organized exhibitions on medieval, Renaissance, and modern art at the Getty Museum (“Renaissance Splendors from the Northern Italian Courts," summer 2015), Yale University Law Library (“Representing the Law in the Most Serene Republic: Images of Authority from Renaissance Venice,” winter 2016-17), University of Connecticut (“The Fabulous Lives of Morton, Nellie, and Maisie Plant: Art and Leisure in Gilded-Age Groton,” spring 2019), Vassar's Frances Lehman Loeb Art Center ("The Great Wonder: Violet Oakley and the Gothic Revival at Vassar," spring 2021), and the University of Cincinnati ("Rediscovering Catharina van Hemessen's Scourging of Christ: Women Artists, Patrons, and Rulers in Renaissance Europe").

 Technical Study of Art

-With colleagues in Chemistry, Geology, and Museum Studies, Chris co-directs a research group focused on the scientific examination of art in local and regional museums.
-The group has used X-ray fluorescence (XRF) and Raman spectroscopy, among other approaches, to study works attributed or related to Bernardo Daddi, Pietro Lorenzetti, Raphael, Catarina van Hemessen, Anthony Van Dyck, John Constable, and other European painters and illuminators.
-At the moment, they are studying a little-known, signed work by Catarina van Hemessen, a major woman artist of the Northern Renaissance during the mid-16th century.
+With colleagues in Chemistry, Geology, and Museum Studies, Chris co-directs a research group focused on the scientific examination of art in local and regional museums and collections.
+The group has used X-ray fluorescence (XRF) and Raman spectroscopy, among other approaches, to study works attributed or related to Bernardo Daddi, Pietro Lorenzetti, Raphael, Catherina van Hemessen, Palma Giovane, Anthony Van Dyck, John Constable, and other painters and illuminators.
+At the moment, the group is studying a little-known, signed work by Catherina van Hemessen, one of the most significant women artists of the Renaissance.

 Community Outreach

-Chris has recently developed an educational outreach program in which he and University of Cincinnati students will create and deliver object-centered presentations on medieval and early modern art to local classrooms at Cincinnati pubilc high schools.
-He and the group will bring Gothic, Renaissance, and Baroque manuscript illuminations, printed books, and prints to the classrooms so that students can examine and physically handle actual artworks as they study art history, European history, or the visual arts.
+Chris has developed an educational outreach program in which he and University of Cincinnati students create and deliver object-centered presentations on medieval, Renaissance, and Baroque art to local classrooms at Cincinnati pubilc high schools and the Osher Lifelong Learning Institute (OLLI).
+He and the UC students bring Gothic, Renaissance, and Baroque manuscript illuminations, prints, and illustrated books, as well as historic artist's tools and materials, to the classrooms so that students can examine and physically handle centuries-old artworks as they study art history, fine arts, history, and foreign languages and literatures.

 Art Documentation & Discoveries

-Another of Chris's current projects is an informal census of pre-1700 European paintings and illuminated manuscripts in lesser-known and smaller collections in the Midwest and other regions of the United States.
-He has discovered important artworks newly attributed to Paolo Veneziano, Attavante, Charles Le Brun, Nicolas Jarry/Louis du Guernier, and others.
+Another of Chris's current projects is an informal census of pre-1700 European paintings, drawings, and illuminated manuscripts in lesser-known and smaller collections in the Midwest and other regions of the United States.
+He has discovered important artworks newly attributed to Paolo Veneziano, Attavante, Charles Le Brun and his workshop, Nicolas Jarry and Louis du Guernier, and others.

 Consulting & Collection-Building

-Chris also serves as a consultant to private collectors, art museums, and auction houses such as Sotheby's and Christie's when there are questions of attribution, style, and dating on 14th-century Italian paintings and illuminations, especially those of the Venetian school.
-He works closely with librarians and curators at the University of Cincinnati, as well as donors, to purchase or pursue gifts of artworks that will enhance the teaching and research collections at the University.
+Chris serves as a consultant to private collectors, art museums, and auction houses such as Sotheby's and Christie's when they have questions of attribution, style, and dating on 14th-century Italian paintings and illuminations, especially possibly from Venice or Croatia.
+He works closely with librarians, archivists, and curators at the University of Cincinnati, as well as private donors, to purchase or pursue gifts of artworks that will enhance the teaching and research collections at the University.

 Education